Skip to Content

 Drug Possession Defense Attorney in Austin

-Trial-Tested Experience in Travis County & Central Texas
+Experienced Defense for Drug Charges in Travis County & Central Texas

 At The Law Office of Will Mitchell, we are ready to protect your rights, reputation, and freedom from start to finish.
 Our Austin drug possession defense lawyer has over 18 years of experience handling a wide array of drug possession cases and has taken many cases to trial in order to obtain the most favorable outcome for his clients.

-Contact us online or call us at (512) 858-8611 and request a free consultation.
+Contact us online or call us at (512) 858-8611 and request a free consultation with our drug possession defense attorney in Austin.

-Texas Drug Possession Laws & Penalties
+Understanding Texas Drug Possession Laws & Penalties

 Misdemeanor possession of marijuana (marihuana) (POM) and possession of controlled substance (POCS) cases can carry collateral consequences outside those specifically assigned to Class A or Class B misdemeanors.
 The Texas Health & Safety Code contains the Texas Controlled Substances Act that categorizes various drugs into “penalty groups”.